kenshoo/react-tree/packages/core/README.md

 Use the `noResultsRenderer` to replace the default component.

+`getStyles` - Gets relevant styles

+`styles` - Enables using customized styles

 `text` - Displayed when there are no results

-`height` - The height of the items list

 `noResultsIconRenderer` - Use the `noResultsIconRenderer` to replace the default no results warning icon component.